xuankimtran/docs-1/pages/katalon-studio/docs/shopping-cart-prj.md

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/healthcare-samples/KS-Sample-Run-with-different-browsers.png" width="30%" alt="Run the test case">

 3. Observe the test result in the **Log Viewer** tab.
+To learn more about analyzing test execution logs, you can refer to this document: [[WebUI] Analyze Test Execution Logs and Debug the Test Case](https://docs.katalon.com/katalon-studio/tutorials/webui-analyze-test-case-execution-logs-and-resolve-errors.html#analyze-test-execution-logs-in-log-viewer).

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/healthcare-samples/KS-SAMPLES-View-results-in-log-viewer.png" width="70%" alt="Observe results in the log Viewer">

     > Notes:
     > * You can view test results in the **Result** tab at the test suite or test suite collection level.
 The test results can be Passed, Failed, Error, or Incomplete.
+To learn more about the test status, you can refer in this document: [View and Customize Execution Log](https://docs.katalon.com/katalon-studio/docs/working-with-execution-log.html#view-execution-log).
     > * After executing test suites or test suite collections, you can view your reports and details in `<your-project-folder>/Reports`.
 Katalon Studio also supports exporting test reports into different formats, such as HTML, CSV, PDF, and JUnit.
     > * For real-time monitoring and better reporting capabilities, consider integrating your project with Katalon TestOps.
 Learn more about test result reports here: [Upload Test Results to Katalon TestOps from Katalon Studio](https://docs.katalon.com/katalon-studio/docs/katalon-analytics-beta-integration.html).